Blossom VI: A Practical Minimum Weight Perfect Matching Algorithm: Experimental results

 \section{Experimental results}

 We have measured the performance of our C++ implementation against the performance of Blossom V on 9 families of instances.
-We used a laptop with Intel Core i7-8565U CPU (1.80GHz, 8MB cache).
-The code was compiled with -O3 optimization.
-The results are summarized in Figure \ref{fig_runtimes} and Table \ref{table_tsp}.
-The list of families of instances that we used is the following.
+We used a laptop running Ubuntu 24.04 with 16 GB of RAM and an Intel Core i7-8565U CPU (1.80 GHz, 8 MB cache).
+The code was compiled using GCC 13.3.0 with the -O3 optimization flag.
+Both solvers are single-threaded.
+We used Blossom V version 2.05 available at \url{https://pub.ista.ac.at/~vnk/software.html}.
+The results are summarized in \cref{fig_runtimes}, \cref{table_tsp}, and \cref{fig_runtime_ratios}.
+Every instance has been solved 3 times by both algorithms, and we report the average runtime.
+We never observed a deviation higher than $5\%$ in the runtimes for any given instance.
+We used the following instance families.

 \begin{enumerate} \item \textbf{Dense random} instances.
-Erdos-Renyi random graphs with average node degree $n/10$.
+Erd\H{o}s--R\'enyi random graphs with average node degree $n/10$.
 To ensure the existence of a perfect matching, we sample a random perfect matching first, and then sample the rest of the edges uniformly.
 The edge weights are sampled randomly from $[-10^6, 10^6]$.

 \item \textbf{Sparse random} instances.
-Erdos-Renyi random graphs with average node degree $10$.
+Erd\H{o}s--R\'enyi random graphs with average node degree $10$.
 Similarly to the dense random instances, we sample a random perfect matching first, and then sample the rest of the edges uniformly.
 The edge weights are sampled randomly from $[-10^6, 10^6]$.

 \item \textbf{Delaunay-big-weights} instances.
 We sample $n$ points from a square of size $10^6 \times 10^6$ and compute the Delaunay triangulation of these points.
 The points and the triangulation edges define the instance.
 Edge weights are lengths of the edges rounded to the nearest integer.
-It was proved in \cite{delaunay_contains_matching} that Delaunay triangulations contain perfect matchings.
+It was proved in \cite{delaunay_contains_matching} that Delaunay triangulations of even-sized general-position point sets contain perfect matchings.

 \item \textbf{Delaunay-small-weights} instances.
-Same as Delaunay-big-weights, but the $n$ points are sampled from a square $\sqrt{n} \times \sqrt{n}$.
+Same as Delaunay-big-weights, but the $n$ points are sampled from a $\sqrt{n} \times \sqrt{n}$ square.
 This results in most of the edge weights being small integers.

 \item \textbf{Geometric-big-weights} instances.
 We sample $n$ points from an $a \times a$ square, $a = 10^6$, and draw edges between points with pairwise distances at most $a \sqrt{\frac{10}{\pi n}}$.
 This choice of the threshold results in an average degree of approximately 10.
-To ensure that a perfect matching exists, we unite the graph with a random perfect matching.
+To ensure that a perfect matching exists, we take the union of the graph and a random perfect matching.
 The edge weights are edge lengths rounded to integers.